Stick (character): Fictional character biography

 The mysterious Stick is a blind sensei who trained Matt Murdock.

 Stick has made it his mission to keep the Chaste pure and clean from any evil infection.
 He forbade another of his prominent students, Elektra Natchios, from remaining in their ranks because of her vengeful personality, despite her skill.

 Stick is quite punishing and arrogant with his charges.
 He encountered Wolverine in his feral state and brought him back to reasoning, in part because of continued battering from his bō staff and hard-nosed advising.

 Eventually, the Hand sought to wipe out Stick and the good warriors of the Chaste altogether.
 Stick thwarted an assassination attempt by four Hand operatives; he then summoned the other members of his order to New York City.
 With the assistance of his clan, Stick defeated Kirigi, the Hand's most lethal ninja at the time.
-The Hand regrouped and attacked Stick and his band of warriors (Shaft, Stone, and Claw) that now included Daredevil and Daredevil's former lover, the Black Widow.
+The Hand regrouped and attacked Stick and his band of warriors (Shaft, Stone, and Claw) that now included Daredevil and Daredevil's former lover, Black Widow.
 The Hand had almost overpowered the small band of warriors, when Stick and Shaft resorted to an ancient technique that drained the life force from all ninja present.
 Unfortunately, the technique resulted in the explosion and deaths of Stick and his comrade as a result of the excess energy they had absorbed.
-Despite their losses and the escape of the superheroes, the Hand considered the destruction of their nemesis and leader of their enemy a victory and turned their attention to other schemes.

-Years later, the Hand turned its attention to the leaderless Chaste, once again attempting to destroy them.
-This time they sought to prevent the Chaste's members from locating the newborn child that would bear Stick's reincarnated soul.
-The Hand severely harmed Stick's soldiers, reducing their number to a handful of warriors.
-The few Chaste remaining traveled to New York, seeking the assistance of Daredevil who reluctantly aided his former mentor's disciples.
-In Japan, the Hand attacked the Chaste and Daredevil relentlessly.
-Fighting alongside Daredevil, the Chaste barely managed to escape and safeguard their master's reincarnated spirit.

 As part of All-New, All-Different Marvel, the Collector resurrects Stick to compete for him in the third iteration of the Contest of Champions.
 During the fourth on-panel battle, Stick secretly allies with the Sentry of Earth-1611, a reluctant member of the opposing team assembled by the Grandmaster.
 When their alliance is revealed, the two are vaporized by Punisher 2099's Molecular Disintegrator.
-While experimenting with the Iso-Sphere, the Maestro unintentionally brings Stick back in the form of an elderly Rick Jones.
-In the final battle, Stick sheds his disguise, distracts the Maestro by resurrecting the Sentry and instructs Outlaw on how to use the Iso-Sphere to end the Contest of Champions.
-Stick is afterwards shown back on Earth, where he forms a new superhero team with Outlaw, Ares, Guillotine, and White Fox.
+While experimenting with the Iso-Sphere, the Maestro unintentionally brings Stick back in the body of an alternate version of Rick Jones.